maxwolf621/Notes/Angular/Interceptor.md

 @Injectable()
 export class CacheInterceptor implements HttpInterceptor {

+  // cache
-  // it store observable from backend private cache = new Map<string, any>();
+  private cache = new Map<string, any>();

   // only intercept request with get intercept(request: HttpRequest<any>, next: HttpHandler): Observable<HttpEvent<any>> {

-    // if request.method is sending information to backend (not HTTP.GET method) if (request.method !== 'GET') {
+    // if request.method is sending information
+    // to backend (not HTTP.GET method)
+    if (request.method !== 'GET') {
       return next.handle(request);
     }

     // create cacheResponse
     const cachedResponse = this.cache.get(request.url);

     if (cachedResponse) {
+      // create response observables
       return of(cachedResponse);
     }